 Just like that the Dark Reign is over and Marvel’s Heroic Age essentially reboots the Avengers.
 The Heroic age covers 2010 to 2012 and includes all of the Avengers issues before Marvel Now! begins.

 Marvel Now!
 Avengers

-The newest Avengers titles with Jonathan Hickman at the writer’s helm.
-I’d note here that the full list of Avengers titles from 2012 through 2015 can be found in my Marvel Now reading order.
+The epic Avengers titles with Jonathan Hickman at the writer’s helm.
+I’d note here that the full list of Avengers titles from 2012 through 2015 can be found in my Marvel Now reading order, or in Comic Book Herald’s complete Jonathan Hickman at Marvel reading order.
 Alternatively, the below will get you started.

 There’s your guide to Avengers trades and titles from 1998 through Secret Wars!

 The post Secret Wars landscape marks a serious shake-up for the Avengers lineups, with new rosters across the board.

 You can view the Avengers comics in the full context of the Marvel Universe in Comic Book Herald’s All-New All-Different Marvel reading order.